Kansas governor has not taken stance on Biden’s vaccine mandate, as the state awaits details from feds

-TOPEKA (KSNT) – The President’s recent vaccine mandate has stirred controversy among business owners and lawmakers.
-Kansas Governor Laura Kelly has not yet taken a clear stance on whether or not she supports the mandate.
+TOPEKA, Kan.
+(KSNT) – President Biden’s recent vaccine mandate has stirred controversy among business owners and lawmakers.
+Kansas Gov. Laura Kelly has not yet taken a clear stance on whether or not she supports the mandate.

 The Kansas Capitol Bureau inquired about the Governor’s thoughts on the mandate on Friday, but there was no comment.
 However, the governor’s team is referring to her prior statements.
 One released shortly after President Biden made the announcement last week, said that the state is “waiting on additional guidance” to get more information on what the change could mean for Kansas.